Headcount Model

 How to enable the Additional Expected Exits assumption

-Your administrator must update the plan item security settings in the studio experience before you can use this plan item.
+Your administrator must update the plan item security settings in Studio before you can use this plan item.

 If you don't see the plan item in the planning grid and you can't turn it on in the Edit Configuration dialog, do the following: